fgallinaro/final-geomod-conference/schedule.md

   <body>

     All talks will be held in Höorsaal II, in the Department of Geology, Albertstr.
 23b.
-It is on the first floor (on the second floor if you speak American english).
+It is on the first floor (on the second floor if you speak US english).

       <center>